brandonhuang/globely/README.md

-# Reverse Alibaba
+# Globely

-Reverse Alibaba aims to bridge the gap between Chinese distributers and American suppliers.
+Globely aims to bridge the gap between Chinese distributers and American suppliers.

+This is a project for USC ITP 460